 - Transmission instruction exchange

-According to the U.S. Bureau of Labor Statistics (BLS), as of May 2012, there were 1,280 radio operators employed (www.bls.gov).
-The state or local government employed most of these professionals.
-The BLS stated that the yearly median wage for radio operators was $42,080 in 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), as of May 2018, there were 870 radio operators employed (www.bls.gov).
+State and local governments employed most of these professionals.
+The BLS stated that the yearly median wage for radio operators was $42,220 in 2018.
 Here are some typical jobs for which radio operators may be eligible:

 - Flight communications specialist